No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 They could get hurt.

-What do you mean don't quit?
+What do you mean, don't quit?

-That's just not the right, just isn't good.
+It's just not the right, just isn't good.

-And it's just typical.
+And just typical.

 Most people are not self-starters.